 It's an obvious truism, but in order to get the best from your TV you need to put the best into it.

 Of course, once you have your kit, it's imperative that you use the right connections.
-We probably all know someone who watches a Sky+ HD box through the SCART connection (hint, you ain't gonna get HD that way).
+We've probably all witnessed someone watching a Sky+ HD box through the SCART connection at some point over the years (hint, you ain't gonna get HD that way).

 By and large, the only connection you should be using is HDMI, unless there's an overriding reason to opt for a legacy interface.
 Owners of high-end Panasonic TVs will also have the option of DisplayPort.
 This is used for connecting PCs and can deliver equally high quality signals.